The Perfect 10-Day Morocco Itinerary

 The pretty fishing village, with its golden sand beaches and laid-back atmosphere, attracts a lot of surfers and yogis from all over the world.
 It’s home to many surf hostels and shops that sell surf equipment, and they’re usually owned by foreigners.

-Hit the beach, go surfing, have some fresh juice at one of many beachfront bars, and enjoy your stay in this sleepy little village!
+Hit the beach, go surfing, have some fresh juice at one of many beachfront bars, and explore the narrow streets of this sleepy little village!

 The view from a beachfront bar